openstack-infra/system-config/doc/source/stackforge.rst

 StackForge
 ##########

-StackForge is the way that OpenStack related projects can consume and make use of the OpenStack project infrastructure.
+StackForge is the way that OpenContrail related projects can consume and make use of the OpenContrail project infrastructure.
 This includes Gerrit code review, Jenkins continuous integration, GitHub repository mirroring, and various small things like IRC bots, pypi uploads, RTFD updates.
 Projects should make use of StackForge if they want to run